 The Town of Cary produces drinking water from Jordan Lake at a treatment plant that it owns with the Town of Apex.
 Treatment capacity increased to 40 million gallons per day with expansion that was completed in 2002.
 The plant has been in compliance with regulatory standards since opening in 1993.

-Drinking Water Quality Report – This brochure is provided for water customers annually as required by the U.S. Environmental Protection Agency.
+The Drinking Water Quality Report is provided for water customers annually as required by the U.S. Environmental Protection Agency.
 It summarizes test results, health effects information, and other important information about Town water programs.
-The report lists Town contacts and sources of additional information.

-Water Treatment Lab Summary – This comprehensive laboratory report has test results for all parameters for finished water from the Cary/Apex Water Treatment Facility and distribution system.
+The Water Treatment Lab Summary is a comprehensive laboratory report containing test results for all parameters for finished water from the Cary/Apex Water Treatment Facility and distribution system.

 The basins use a vacuum chamber for pulsing action as water flows upward, becoming clearer as larger particles settle.
 Pulsing prevents particles from settling completely, and over time these particles form a blanket that helps filter water as it flows upward through the basins.
 The plant also has 10 multi-media filters that remove finer particles.
 Ozone is used to disinfect, remove organics, and control taste and odor.
-The treatment plant staff uses ammonia and chlorine for final disinfection, suspending the addition of ammonia each March.
+Ammonia and chlorine are added for final disinfection except each March when ammonia is suspended.

 Fluoride is added as the federally recommended level of 0.7 parts per million at the customer's tap.

 Cary has received the Directors Award of recognition from the Partnership for Safe Drinking Water, an association of water utilities and government, for going far beyond federal requirements in an effort to achieve excellence in water quality.

 PO Box 8005

 Cary, NC 27512-8005

 For general information and college tours: (Tours are temporarily suspended due to plant construction)